 Top International Brokers

 Many popular U.S. discount brokers provide access to certain international markets, such as Canada’s Toronto Stock Exchange (TSX), but fail to offer access to more obscure markets.
 The good news is that there are brokerages that offer this kind of access to investors.

 Interactive Brokers is the most popular international broker for U.S. investors, with access to over 135 exchanges around the world.
-Individual accounts have a minimum requirement of USD$10,000 and must maintain minimum monthly trading activity or incur a fee.
-Flat rate commissions are just $1 per 100 shares, while tiered pricing varies based on trading volume and regulatory fees, although it’s very competitively priced.
+Individual accounts have a minimum requirement of USD$10,000 and must maintain a minimum monthly trading activity or incur a fee.
+Flat-rate commissions are just $1 per 100 shares, while tiered pricing varies based on trading volume and regulatory fees, although it’s very competitively priced.

 Other U.S. brokerages are offering exposure to foreign markets, including Charles Schwab, OptionsXpress, and MB Trading.
 These brokers have a more limited set of international markets than Interactive Brokers but could be worth exploring for investors that only need exposure to certain markets.

 Investors looking for cheaper or regional exposure may consider brokerages like OCBC Securities, which is a Singapore-based firm that offers access to a variety of Asian stock exchanges.
 The most significant piece of exposure is likely the Shanghai Stock Exchange’s A-Shares that tend to be difficult to access for foreigners.
 While U.S. citizens are accepted as clients, they cannot trade on U.S. exchanges using the brokerage account.

 Risk Factors to Consider

 International investors should exercise caution when selecting foreign brokerages since they aren’t regulated the same as U.S. brokerages are.
 Also, investors should consider the other costs and complexities associated with directly purchasing foreign stocks.

 Investors should keep in mind that foreign brokerages are not regulated by U.S. regulatory agencies, which means that they should look into the reliability of foreign regulatory agencies.
 There are many examples of foreign brokerages that have shut down overnight, resulting in a complete loss of capital.
 International trading can also be more expensive than domestic trading, and certain rules may apply (such as limitations on trading in certain markets).